PaytonWebber/AocDiscordBot/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- USAGE EXAMPLES -->
 ## Usage

-Currently, the bot is mostly autonomous, and will send updates to a specified channel when a player gets a star.
+Currently, the bot is mostly autonomous.
 You can manually check the leaderboard status using the !leaderboard command.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>